 Those delivery trucks you see heading through cities and neighborhoods across the U.S. are not luxury vehicles.
 And they get hot during warm weather.

-The heat inside the vehicles has been a frequent complaint from workers.
+Workers frequently complain about the heat inside the vehicles.
 In 2022, two drivers died in their trucks on hot days.

 You will have to go to UPS ‘boot camp’

-Going through training when you join a new company is pretty standard stuff.
+Training when joining a new company is pretty standard.
 UPS does it a little differently, however.

 Its “Integrad” program is closer to a boot camp.
 Drivers learn how to manage heavy boxes, of course.
 The training also goes over potential hazards, how to operate vehicles efficiently, and even how to navigate across ice.